dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 ### Select context

 First of all, we should select the context for this rule.
-And in this goal, it should be block context.
+And in this goal, the enter is required.
+So it should be block context, all of the names for class should contain `Block`.

 ### Define token